 "That is a state-controlled agency," he said of the senior housing.
 "There is no reason they can't have some kind of power.

 "Either we have our own shelter, or the Red Cross should be on the hook to do something," he said.
 "We need a plan of action, to identify the trouble spots."

 Mary Steele agreed, saying, "We incorrectly assumed there was an emergency plan.
 We were all warned we could be without power for a week or 10 days.
 This is a state-funded facility - I would like to talk to the director."

 Chairman Brad Bramwell commented the new Fire Chief Paul Schleicher had to take the wheel early in his tenure.
 "Irene welcomed him in the first week on the job," he said.

 Kimball also praised Police Chief Brian Clark for his forethought in setting up a Facebook page for residents who had smart phones.

-Bramwell noted, "The middle school was set up as a shelter, with quite a sizeable generator - it's unfortunate they had to go to Attleboro."
+Bramwell noted, "The was set up as a shelter, with quite a sizeable generator - it's unfortunate they had to go to Attleboro."

 Town Manager Michael Yunits was on vacation, and members Tim Giblin and Bob Salvo were absent.
 When they return, the board will set up a round table discussion with all the primary responders to Irene, and try to address the weaknesses in systems that the fierce storm uncovered.